 if you store attachments outside the Confluence Home directory, you should also backup your attachments directory.

-- the Confluence installation directory or Confluence webapp (if you are using the EAR-WAR edition)
+- the Confluence installation directory

 This is where the Confluence application files and libraries were unpacked (unzipped) when Confluence was originally installed.
-Confluence does not modify or store any data in this directory.

 The installation wizard will back up your Confluence directories as part of the installation process, but you should also back these directions up manually before starting the upgrade.